 The subjects you choose are for the next three years.
-Therefore, it is very important that the right choice is made at the outset.
+Therefore, it is very important that a well-informed choice is made at the outset.
 It is only in exceptional circumstances that students are permitted to change their courses once they have begun in September.
 Please bear this in mind.